 In the late spring and early summer, you may spot a plant with flowers that almost look like pincushions.
-These flowers have also been compared to stars and even fireworks due to its tightly-packed florets that are backed with petal-like bracts.
+These flowers have also been compared to stars and even fireworks due to their tightly-packed florets that are backed with petal-like bracts.

-|Mature Size||1-3 feet high, 1-2 feet wide|
+|Mature Size||1-3 ft. tall, 1-2 ft. wide|

 |Flower Color||Green, purple, red, white, pink|

 Masterwort makes a fine addition to either the middle or back of both shaded garden beds and borders.
 Due to its habit of growing completely upright, it can easily be paired with shade-garden plants like mounding perennials, such as hostas.